Subsidies for low-income families per year. Social support for low-income families

 Where can I fill out an application for benefits on the PSU Portal?

-Calculation of the average per capita family income
+Calculation of average per capita family income

 • monetary compensation and benefits;